saylordotorg/course_polsc241/Unit05.md

+---
+layout: default
+title: "POLSC241: Introduction to Public Administration"
+course_description: "A detailed introduction to the role of the public bureaucracy in American society and the interplay of politics and public administration at the national, state, and local levels.
+Topics include ethics, organization theory and behavior, public policy formation, public management, administrative reform, and intergovernmental relations."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Public Budgeting** <span id="5"></span>
 *This unit is designed to provide insight into the process of public budgeting.
 The politics of budgeting is used to establish the context